rajs09/Centralised-Government-Schemes-Portal/README.md

 * Search and view various government schemes and also read the details about the schemes.

-4)Login and Signup page for users,also the user credentials are encrypted for data security.
+* Login and Signup page for users,also the user credentials are encrypted for data security.

 ### Contributors